 Reducing friction really means increasing rubbing!

 Did you realise that by reducing friction, you are encouraging rubbing?
 And this is good for blister prevention.
-By encouraging some rubbing (somewhere between the skin and the shoe), you'll have avoided the rubbing underneath the skin (shear) that causes blisters.
+By encouraging some rubbing (somewhere between the skin and the shoe), you’ll have avoided the rubbing underneath the skin (shear) that causes blisters.
+Do you see the rubbing paradox now?
 What strategies reduce friction?

 You can choose where you want it to rub